Durak

-The game is attributed to have appeared in late 18th century Russian Empire and was popularized by Imperial Army conscripts during the 1812 Russo-French war.
+The game is attributed to have appeared in late 18th-century Russian Empire and was popularized by Imperial Army conscripts during the 1812 Russo-French war.
 Initially a social pastime of uneducated peasants and industrial workers, after the October Revolution Durak has spread to numerous social levels by mid-20th century to soon become the most popular Soviet card game.

 Setup

 The game is typically played with two to five people, with six players if desired, using a deck of 36 cards, for example a standard 52-card deck from which the numerical cards 2 through 5 have been removed.
 In theory, the limit for a game with one deck of 36 cards is six players, but this extends a considerable advantage to the player who attacks first, and a considerable disadvantage to the player who defends first.
 Variants exist that use more than one deck.

 The deck is shuffled, and each player is dealt six cards.
 The bottom card of the stock is turned and placed face up on the table, its suit determining the trump suit for the current deal.
 For example, if it is the 7 of diamonds, then diamonds rank higher than all plain-suit cards.
-The rest of the pack is then placed on half over the turnup and at right angles to it, so that it remains visible.
+The rest of the pack is then placed over the turn-up at right angles to it so that it remains visible.
 These cards form the prikup or talon.
-The turnup remains part of the talon and is drawn as the last card.
+The turn-up remains part of the talon and is drawn as the last card.
 Cards discarded due to successful defences are placed in a discard pile next to the talon.